bakenezumi/domala/notes/specification.md

   - [`@Transient`](http://doma.readthedocs.io/ja/2.19.0/entity/#id16)
   - [`@OriginalStates`](http://doma.readthedocs.io/ja/2.19.0/entity/#id17)
   - Definition of an `Entity` that inherits an `Entity` class

+When @Entity annotation is omitted, the following functions can not be used.
+  - Using `EntityListener`
+  - Individual `NamingType` changes
+  - Specify `GenerationType.SEQUENCE` with `GeneratedValue` annotation
+  - Specify `GenerationType.TABLE` with `GeneratedValue` annotation

 ### Further specification of Entity
 [See to the Doma guide.](http://doma.readthedocs.io/ja/2.19.0/entity/)